agune15/ThorThunderlord/README.md

 ## Características / _Characteristics_

-Bienvenidos a un juego 3D sobre la mitologia nórdica, estilo Hack and Slash y un arte "handpainted" que se fija mucho con el detalle.
+Bienvenidos a un juego 3D sobre la mitologia nórdica!

+_Welcome to a 3D game about nordic mithology!_

+Más a la wiki del proyecto, esperamos que os guste.

+_More at the project's wiki, hope you like it._

+###### Crosby Games.

 ## Contacto / _Contact_